-No. Injured employees are not responsible for the costs of medical treatment provided by the authorized physician for a compensable claim.
+No. You are not responsible for the costs of medical treatment provided by the authorized physician for a compensable claim.

-What options does an employee have if they disagree with the authorized treating physician's findings or recommended medical treatment?
+What options do I have if I disagree with the authorized treating physician's findings or recommended medical treatment?

 The employer or insurance company is usually not required by law to offer a second opinion, but you can always ask for it anyway.
-The employee may, however, obtain a second opinion or additional medical treatment with any doctor at his/her own expense.
+You may, however, obtain a second opinion or additional medical treatment with any doctor at your own expense.

 What if I’m not receiving the benefits I deserve?

-Will an employee need to use his/her sick or vacation time while off work due to a compensable injury?
+Will I need to use sick or vacation time while off work due to a compensable injury?

 It depends.
-An employee taken off work by the authorized treating physician for less than 14 days is not entitled to temporary disability benefits for the first seven (7) days of work missed.
-Injured employees should review their company's policies about this unpaid time.
-If the authorized treating physician requires the injured employee to miss more than 14 days; however, benefits are due from the first day of disability.
+An employee taken off work by the authorized treating physician for less than 14 days is not entitled to temporary disability benefits for the first seven (7) days missed.
+Review your company's policies about this unpaid time.
+If the authorized treating physician requires you to miss more than 14 days; however, benefits are due from the first day of disability.

-Is an injured employee paid for the time spent attending doctor’s appointments during work hours?
+Am I paid for the time spent attending doctor appointments during work hours?

-Not unless you’re company has a policy to pay for this time.
+Not unless your company has the policy to pay for this time.

 Which employers must provide workers' compensation coverage for their employees?

-All employers with five or more full- or part-time employees must carry workers' compensation insurance.
-In the construction or mining industry however, employers must provide coverage even if there is only one employee.
-Construction employers may exempt themselves from the workers' compensation coverage requirements by applying for an exemption; but, all employees in construction must be covered.
+In most industries, any employer with five or more full or part-time employees must carry workers' compensation insurance.
+In the construction or mining industry, however, employers must provide coverage even if there is only one employee.
+Construction employers may exempt themselves from the workers' compensation coverage requirements by applying for an exemption, but all employees in construction must be covered.